-19 Senator Blumenthal: You spoke very cogently in your 20 testimony about the fragility of the maritime industrial 21 base, which I think is a major consideration that very often 22 the public does not understand as a consequence of 23 sequestration.
-And you note that the damage can be long-24 lasting and hard to reverse.
-That is true of facilities and 25 manufacturing plants not only at places like Electric Boat but also in the supply chain across the country and particularly in the immediate vicinity, in Connecticut for example, where parts and components and supplies are necessary to, in effect, make the weapons systems and platforms that make our military as powerful as it is.
-Is that correct?

-Admiral Greenert: Yes, sir, it is correct.
-7 In fact, I 8 would worry less about a company like Electric Boat, a 9 larger company.
-But as you said, the key is they have to go to these sub-primes, if you will, particularly nuclear, and 10 11 we are sole-sourced in so much of our nuclear technology and 12 our plants.
-That is a huge asymmetric advantage of ours.
-That goes at risk if these smaller businesses close.
-13 Where 14 do we go?
+- 1 but also in the supply chain across the country and - 2 particularly in the immediate vicinity, in Connecticut for - 3 example, where parts and components and supplies are - 4 necessary to, in effect, make the weapons systems and - 5 platforms that make our military as powerful as it is.
+Is - 6 that correct? - 7 Admiral Greenert: Yes, sir, it is correct.
+In fact, I - 8 would worry less about a company like Electric Boat, a - 9 larger company.
+But as you said, the key is they have to go - 10 to these sub-primes, if you will, particularly nuclear, and - 11 we are sole-sourced in so much of our nuclear technology and - 12 our plants.
+That is a huge asymmetric advantage of ours. - 13 That goes at risk if these smaller businesses close.
+Where - 14 do we go?
 Do we go overseas?
-I mean, this is really a 15 serious subject, sir.

-There has been some discussion of the mental health 17 consequences of losing professionals as a result of the 18 19 sequestration process.
-As you may know, Senator McCain and 20 I have spearheaded a bill to provide better mental health 21 care to our veterans, the Clay Hunt bill, which I hope will 22 be voted on literally in the next day or so, next few days 23 if not today.
-General Odierno, I wonder if you could speak 24 to that issue because it is very, very concerning.
-The 25 suicide rate among veterans is 22 a day, and within the active military, also extremely, deeply troubling.
-Perhaps you could elaborate on that point.
+I mean, this is really a - 15 serious subject, sir. - 16 Senator Blumenthal: Thank you. - 17 There has been some discussion of the mental health - 18 consequences of losing professionals as a result of the - 19 sequestration process.
+As you may know, Senator McCain and - 20 I have spearheaded a bill to provide better mental health - 21 care to our veterans, the Clay Hunt bill, which I hope will - 22 be voted on literally in the next day or so, next few days - 23 if not today.
+General Odierno, I wonder if you could speak - 24 to that issue because it is very, very concerning.
+The - 25 suicide rate among veterans is 22 a day, and within the

-3 General Odierno: Thank you, Senator.
-Unfortunately, we have had to decrease actually our behavioral health 4 5 capabilities over the last couple of years, not something we 6 want to do.
-And this is during a time of concern where we believe we should be increasing our behavioral health 7 8 capabilities in order to support our soldiers.
-This is a 9 long-term problem and it is not one that goes away because 10 we are out of Iraq or out of Afghanistan.
-It is one that 11 will sustain itself for a period of time, and it is our 12 requirement to do this.
-It is one thing that is very 13 important to us.
-And we are trying to be as efficient as we 14 can.
-We are trying to get it down to the lowest levels 15 possible.
+- 1 active military, also extremely, deeply troubling.
+Perhaps - 2 you could elaborate on that point. - 3 General Odierno: Thank you, Senator.
+Unfortunately, - 4 we have had to decrease actually our behavioral health - 5 capabilities over the last couple of years, not something we - 6 want to do.
+And this is during a time of concern where we - 7 believe we should be increasing our behavioral health - 8 capabilities in order to support our soldiers.
+This is a - 9 long-term problem and it is not one that goes away because - 10 we are out of Iraq or out of Afghanistan.
+It is one that - 11 will sustain itself for a period of time, and it is our - 12 requirement to do this.
+It is one thing that is very - important to us.
+And we are trying to be as efficient as we - 14 can.
+We are trying to get it down to the lowest levels - 15 possible.
 But I worry about that.
-We are trying tele-16 behavioral health to improve it.
-But it is an issue that is 17 of great concern to us.

-And frankly, when we had to furlough civilians, one of the specialties that walked away from us was our behavioral health specialists because there is such a need for them in many other walks of life, that they decided because of the uncertainty that they would go work somewhere else.
-And that is very problematic for us as a service.

-24 Senator Blumenthal: Let me ask generally.
-There has 25 been a lot of talk about retention, which is extraordinarily
+We are trying tele- - 16 behavioral health to improve it.
+But it is an issue that is - 17 of great concern to us. - And frankly, when we had to furlough civilians, one of - 19 the specialties that walked away from us was our behavioral - 20 health specialists because there is such a need for them in - 21 many other walks of life, that they decided because of the - 22 uncertainty that they would go work somewhere else.
+And - 23 that is very problematic for us as a service. - Senator Blumenthal: Let me ask generally.
+There has - 25 been a lot of talk about retention, which is extraordinarily